 A very simple illustration will show what we think.
 I am sick with tuberculosis, and I have killed millions of tuberculin microbes with medicines.
-I have also killed many other microbes and all kinds of insects; many animals have been killed for my food; I suffer no remorse for these.
+I have also killed many other microbes and all kinds of insects.
+Many animals have been killed for my food; I suffer no remorse for these.
 But my conscience accuses me of every wrong I have done to man, because man is so much higher than the insects-he bears the image of God.
-In the same way, Christ, who is God incarnate, is of infinitely higher value than the billions of beings who are only men, and therefore his crucifixion was fully sufficient to redeem the whole human race from all its sins-this on condition of faith in what he has done for us.
-In his person, God suffered, God died for his people, appropriating to himself first a human body in which he should be able to die, because Godhead is immortal.
+In the same way, Christ, who is God incarnate, is of infinitely higher value than the billions of beings who are only men, and therefore His crucifixion was fully sufficient to redeem the whole human race from all its sins-this on condition of faith in what He has done for us.
+In His person, God suffered and died for His people, appropriating to Himself first a human body in which He should be able to die, because the Godhead is immortal.

-Therefore, Peter writes again: "Christ also has once suffered for sins, the just for the unjust, that he might bring us to God" (I Peter 3:18).
-And St. John writes: "The blood of Jesus Christ his Son cleanses us from all sin" (I John 1:7).
-St. John the Baptist said, pointing to Jesus, "Behold the Lamb of God, which takes away the sin of the world" (John 1:29).
-St. Paul writes: "Being justified by his blood, we shall be saved from the wrath [of God] through him" (Romans 5:9).
+Therefore, Peter writes again, "Christ also suffered once for sins, the just for the unjust, that He might bring us to God" (1

+Peter 3:18).
+And John writes, "The blood of Jesus Christ His Son cleanses us from all sin" (1 John 1:7).
+John the Baptist said, pointing to Jesus, "Behold!
+The Lamb of God who takes away the sin of the world!"
+(John 1:29).
+Paul writes, "Having now been justified by His blood, we shall be saved from [God's] wrath through Him" (Romans 5:9).
 What wrath such a blasphemous work as The Atheist's Handbook must have provoked in God!
-But we can be saved from this wrath, because "in [Jesus Christ] we have redemption through his blood, the forgiveness of sins, according to the riches of his grace" (Ephesians 1:7).
+But we can be saved from this wrath, because "in [Jesus Christ] we have redemption through His blood, the forgiveness of sins, according to the riches of His grace" (Ephesians 1:7).